krakend/krakend-documentation/async/_index.md

 ## Configuration

-The configuration needs to declare in the `extra_config` the connection driver you want to use. like this:
+The `async_agent` entry is **an array** with all the different agents you want to have running.
+Each configuration needs to declare in the `extra_config` the connection driver you want to use. like this:

 ```json
 {